genome/gms/README.md

 Installation on cloud servers
 ------------

-For fancier things, like install on a cluster, edit the file "Vagrantfile", and use Amazon EC2 or OpenStack vagrant plugins.
+For fancier things, like install on a cluster or cloud servers, edit the file "Vagrantfile", and use Amazon EC2 or OpenStack vagrant plugins.
 Management of the cloud services can be done from any host that supports vagrant.

 An upcoming release will offer more support for managing the cluster.

 For now Linux administration expertise and Vagrant expertise is required to make a cluster.

 Initial Sanity Checks
 -------------
+The following checks can be made after logging into the GMS:

     bjobs                   # You should not have any unfinished jobs yet bhosts                  # You should see one host ('precise64' if you are on a vagrant/virtualbox VM)